karllark/dust_extinction/paper/paper.md

 Many observational and theoretical based extinction curves have been presented in the literature.
-Having one python package providing these models ensures that they are straightforward to use and are used within their valid wavelength ranges.
+Having one python package providing these models ensures that they are straightforward to use and are used within their valid wavelength and parameter (where appropriate) ranges.

-The types of extinction models supported are Averages, Parameter Averages, Grain Models, and Shape.
-The Averages are straight averages of a set of measured extinction curves and examples are shown in Fig.~\autoref{fig:averages}.
+The types of extinction models supported are Averages, Parameter Averages, Grain Models, and Shapes.
+The Averages are straight averages of a set of measured extinction curves and examples are shown in Fig.
+\autoref{fig:averages}.
 The Parameter Averages are extinction curve averages that depend on a parameter, usually $R(V) = A(V)/E(B-V)$.
+Fig.
-Fig.~\autoref{fig:parameter_average} shows examples of these models.
+\autoref{fig:parameter_averages} shows examples of these models.
 The Grain Models are those extinction curves based on dust grain models that are based on fitting dust extinction, emission, and other observations.
+See Fig.
-See Fig.~\autoref{fig:grain} and note that these models provide dust extinction predictions from the X-ray through submm wavelengths.
-The final type of models are Shape models that provide flexible functional forms that fit selected wavelength ranges (see Fig.~\autoref{fig:shapes} for an example).
+\autoref{fig:grain} and note that these models provide dust extinction predictions from the X-ray through submm wavelengths.
+The final type of models are Shapes that provide flexible functional forms that fit selected wavelength ranges (see Fig. \autoref{fig:shapes} for an example).

 ![Examples of Average models [@Bastiaansen92; @Gordon03; @Gordon09; @Gordon21; @Gordon24].\label{fig:averages}](average_models_uv_nir.png){ width=70% }